-Join us each month, from September 2020 to June 2021, online or in our classroom, as we study The Pathway to Biblical Liberty.
+Join us each month, through June 2021, online or in our classroom, as we study The Pathway to Biblical Liberty.
 This course is designed to equip you and your family with the tools to develop a solid Biblical worldview through an understanding of the Principle Approach.
 The Principle Approach is a method of education based in the same historic Christian principles that formed our nation.
 In this course you will learn:

 - The vital role of the Bible in the formation of the United States of America.

 - To reason Biblically and apply Biblical truth to all areas of your life.

 - To give your children the “God confidence” they will need to stand for their faith in an increasingly hostile culture.

 - To defend America’s liberty and how to restore light to our nation.

 This study series is packed with practical presentations, exciting testimonials by parents and Principle Approach teachers, and interviews with students and young people who are the living fruit of the powerful truth of Principle Approach education.
 The series is an ideal introduction to the Principle Approach, and a great way to enhance your own Biblical worldview and to learn to teach this way of thinking to your family and friends.

 Join our panel of outstanding speakers, including Dr. Carole Adams, Dr. Max Lyons, Dr. Mike Myers, Gary Porter, Carey Woodruff, and Dr. Rodd Rodriguez, as together we learn the truth that will set us free.